GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.09.05

+Improved output of `gam info|show chromeschemas [std]` to more accurately display the schemas.

+Fixed bugs in `gam update chromepolicy` that caused invalid error messaages.

 ### 7.09.04

 Fixed bug in `gam whatis <EmailItem>` where the check for an invitable user always failed.